Zodomo/AlignmentVault/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-You can get one for writing tests, bug fixing, optimizing, adding cool ass ASCII art, updating the README (completely out of date), anything productive.
-My own testing is coming along nicely, but figured I'd invite the community to participate too and get some names in the Contributors list on GitHub.
-Please make sure you switch to and PR against the nftxv3-redesign branch!
+You can contribute by writing tests, fixing bugs, optimizing the code, adding cool ass ASCII art, updating the README, or anything else productive.

+**Built in collaboration with MiyaMaker: <a href="https://miyamaker.com">https://miyamaker.com</a>**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>